Career Center Summer Internship Grants

 Norton Nickerson Grant for Internships in Environmental Studies For internships in environmental studies; Preference will be given to Environmental Studies majors whose internship is in the field of environmental science.
 Internships can be U.S.-based (non-profit or private sector) or international (non-profit only).

-Sustainability Exploration Grant For internships related to sustainability or resilience as defined by the United Nations Sustainability Development Goals.
+Sustainability Exploration Grant (Specialized) For internships related to sustainability or resilience as defined by the United Nations Sustainability Development Goals.
 Can be U.S.-based (non-profit or private sector) or international (non-profit only).
 Preference given to students from backgrounds not historically represented in U.S. environmental movements and those receiving financial aid from Tufts.

 The Richard D. White, A76 and Family Endowed Internship Fund For Internships that are innovative or create positive change on a large scale.
 Internships must be U.S.-based (non-profit, public sector or private sector).